 Tessina nestled her chin in her hand.
 “Oh, life these days offends Pinabel, the poor dear.
 He put such faith in the Great Lines to put things right, and now look at how things stand.
 Asterot is a drunken disgrace.
 The Belfior Maganzas are all horrible in their own unique way.
 Fiordespina’s the only one with any lick of sense and--well, a woman can’t sit on the Ebony Throne.
 Especially not a… you know.”
 She shook her head.
 “He did so much to save the family--and now it’s still dying.”

 Nisrioch smiled.
 “You really love him, don’t you?”

 “Would I have married him otherwise?” answered Tessina.

 “I knew it had to be pretty deep, because of the…” began Jean--who then stopped, and looked away.

 “Were you going to say ‘the face‘?” asked Tessina.
 She shrugged.
 “My husband is a great man--a hero.
 I consider that far more important than his appearance.”
 She looked at Jean pointedly.
 “He’s my second husband, you know.
 My first--Baltazar--was far better looking--even before Pinabel had his accident.”
 Tessina’s eyes narrowed.
 “Yes, a glory to behold Baltazar Druines.
 Handsome as could be without--foul as could be within.”
 She took a deep breath, and shook her head.
 “I do not miss him.
 In the least.”

 “What--happened to him?” asked Elaine.

 “He had an accident,” responded Tessina blankly.
-“Fell down some stares in Castle Druines.
+“Fell down some stairs in Castle Druines.
 Died immediately.”

 “Hey, guys!” said Marfisa, returning to the table with Pinador and Malina in tow.
 “We’ve got sugarplums!”